Standard Deduction: A Key Tax Benefit for All

 - Head of household: $20,800

-This means that if you are a single trader, you can deduct $13,850 from your total income before calculating your taxes.
+This means that if you are a single taxpayer, you can deduct $13,850 from your total income before calculating your taxes.
 This deduction can help lower your taxable income, leading to a potential reduction in the amount of tax you owe.

-How the Standard Deduction Works for Traders
+How the Standard Deduction Works

 Eligibility for the Standard Deduction